ThingsLinker-Libraries/thingslinker-library/README.md

 }
 ```

-- This statement calls the "subscribePin" function of the thingsLinker instance, which subscribes to changes in the virtual pin "V0".
-This enables the device to receive updates when the value of V0 changes and allows for remote control of the pin through the ThingsLinker platform.
+#### The `subscribePin` function in ThingsLinker is used to subscribe to a virtual pin, for example, V0.
+This enables the device to receive updates whenever the value of the subscribed pin changes.
+  - `Paramer required`
+    - "V0": virtual pin name

 ```cpp
 void setup()